Business Loans

 What is a partnership?

-A partnership is a business with two or more owners who each contribute money, property, labor or skills to the operation.
-The IRS considers a partnership a pass-through business, meaning all partners share the profits and losses of the business and add their portion to their personal income.
+A partnership is a business with two or more owners contributing money, property, labor and/or skills to the operation.
+The IRS considers a partnership a pass-through business, meaning all partners share the profits and losses of the company and add their portion to their personal income.

-There are three types of partnerships that allow you to adjust the amount of liability for business owners.
+Three types of partnerships allow you to adjust the amount of liability for business owners.

 General partnership

 A general partnership does not provide any personal liability protection.
-You and your partner would bear the responsibility for the business’s debts, and your personal assets would be at risk if the business were sued.
+You and your partner would bear the responsibility for the business’s debts, and your personal assets would be at risk if someone sues the company.

 Although a general partnership doesn’t offer legal protection, it requires less paperwork and simpler tax filing than other entities.
 It may be a good structure for small businesses just starting out.